 Easily one of the oldest members of this list, the Aston Martin Ulster represents everything synonymous with the high-flying, cavalier attitude of the pre-war motor racing scene, with its connotations of glamour, scandal and “nobles oblige” undertones.

-A veteran of Le Mans, Mille Miglia and Ards TT, it has changed hands relatively few times despite its long history, until it found a new owner at the Bonhams Goodwood Festival of Speed in 2015, who drove away on it following its three million pound purchase.
+A veteran of Le Mans, Mille Miglia and Ards TT, it has changed hands relatively few times despite its long history, until it found a new owner at the Bonhams Goodwood Festival of Speed in 2015, who drove away this expensive classic Aston Martin following its three million pound purchase.

 The oldest car in our list, the Ulster represents that kernel of engineering prowess that went into every early Aston Martin, the more so for predating the Grand-Tour-inspired, Italian-style coachwork that would permeate the company’s later style.
 Selling at the Goodwood Festival of Speed in 2015, it’s hard to think of a more appropriate venue for what was the blisteringly-quick, apex predator of the 1930s-motor-race ecosystem.